pyscajor/PorthsAndGigs/new-quay-st-marys.md

 **New Quay’s ‘Lake’**, cutting through a ‘brow’ of coastal boulders.
 The name Lake appears on a 1792 map for another gig trackway, at Perconger (Porth Conger) on St Agnes ─ later adopted to serve the coastguard station now the _Turk’s Head_ pub.

 This Lidar (light detection) model, like the site plan, was made at extreme low tide to capture the full extent of the tidal remains.
 It shows how the Lake slants west through the brow before turning out, so breakers could not sweep straight up it; giving it a J-shaped plan.
-The base of bedrock, with the paved slipway above, helped crews carry gigs to and from lower seas even by night.
+At low tide crews would have carried the gigs over the base of bedrock as well as the paved slipway above.

 Pilots also put out from sandy beaches ─ like nearby Pelistry (_Porth Lister_ or ‘Boat Porth’ in Cornish) where the Morris, Tregear and Williams families kept a shared gig.
 Tidal ways allowed use of strategic sites otherwise bound by rocks.
 They even offered greater protection against raiding from the sea, in the early days of pilotage, as their use was dependant on local knowledge.